MYTHLANDE TALESThis was one of the first Mythlande stories I wrote. It is when I began figuring out the actual size and scope of the Six Realm.

 The bounty hunter’s mood was rather grim.
 It matched the bloody spectacle spread across the desolate landscape.
 Bodies were strewn across the ground, many missing limbs.
 All the victims were wearing hideous masks on their severely damaged heads.
 It was a mess that few would want to observe, let alone be taking vid vids of.
 The depravity and destruction were beyond sickening.

 The lone man taking in this horror spit in disgust then growled.
 Scaly beasts the size of large dogs were carrying off bodies and fighting over remains.
-The squawking birds would swoop in, peck the goo then fly off again.
+The squawking birds would swoop in, peck the goo, then fly off again.
 The maelstrom buzz of carrion eaters and large yellow flies was nauseating.

 His black leather sleeves that covered his muscled arms lit up with purple hints of the Mind Essence.
-He was a Twyster, one of the practitioners of magic the Fae called the Cier Anon—a Thre'shyr.
+He was a Twyster, one of the magic practitioners the Fae called the Cier Anon—a Thre'shyr.
 A vaporous mist flowed over the ground like little banks of hungry fog.
 It was the Death’s Embrace Twyst.
 Wherever the cloud went, the gorging creatures would flee from it, abandoning their gruesome meals.

 The mangled corpses began to dissolve like steam from a cup of tea.
-In moments the scenes of grisly death were gone, even the blood-splattered rocks were clean from the taint that had been there moments ago.
-Kry raised his hands and formed another Twyst, it was the Hunters Twyst.
+In moments the scenes of grisly death were gone; even the blood-splattered rocks were clean from the taint that had been there moments ago.
+Kry raised his hands and formed another Twyst; it was the Hunters Twyst.
 A magic spell began to develop and take shape.
 It almost seemed to be alive with its cloud-like movement.
 It rose and lifted into the air.
-It spun, probing here and there and then finally a tendril pointed toward some mountains.
+It spun, probing here and there, and then finally a tendril pointed toward some mountains.
 The Twyst slowly began to move in that direction, then stopped, waiting patiently for its creator.

 The dark-haired man pulled out a felt sack from his well-used backpack.
 Five spheres were inside— they were called Enurii, used only by the Royal Houses of the Vagari.
 Kry carefully removed the high-tech devices and initiated their functions.
-It was a risk using these, the one’s he followed may have technological monitoring.
+It was a risk using these; the one’s he followed may have technological monitoring.
 But better to use the tools than being blinded by a surprise visit.

 The small satellite devices lifted high into the air; one sphere would hover directly above him, and the other four would rotate around the center one.
 They would give him constant surveillance within a twenty thousand span circumference.
 The quarry he was after was beyond dangerous and predictable.
 They were most probably insane.
 They had ravaged three small communities already on this rotating rock.
 The Planet Faraddy was off the beaten track for most Realmers, even though it was in the E’arth O’ctal.
 Kry would use whatever he needed to hunt these killers down, magic, high tech, luck, … whatever it took, he needed to stop them here.

-The criminal scums were Seventh Klaw at the very least.
+The criminal scums were Seventh Klaw, at the very least.
 Trying to reason with this type of foulness was like arguing with the wind for blowing dust.
 The bounty contract was Dead or Alive.
 Dead was the safest way.

 Only a few would attempt to bring back the foul Gerada Brothers by themselves.
 Some of the Realm Marshalls, and Kry.
 Of course, the ArQai named Vaal would probably do the job for free and with his bare hands, but not everyone had his particular skillset.
 Kry missed his old winged friend, mentor, and once proud leader of all the CodeXin.
 Technically, Vaal still was the X-Mark.
 It was just one of many great titles he once wore.
 But that title of X-Mark was almost a myth now.
-The Bounty Hunters had once been eight cohesive groups united as one, now they were bare skeletons of what they were.
+The Bounty Hunters had once been eight cohesive groups united as one; now, they were bare skeletons of what they were.
 Oh, the CodeXin still existed but had splintered over time.
 "We need strong leadership again, but maybe our time has passed," Kry uttered in distaste.

-“Peace be with you Vaal, may you find the calm you're searching for,” he stated respectfully.
+“Peace be with you, Vaal, may you find the calm you're searching for,” he stated respectfully.

 Being good with magic was a curse and a blessing sometimes.
 The demented brothers he chased today were from human stock, absent any humanity.
 They seemed to take great delight in harming others.
 The bounty reward was extremely high for that reason.

-Two other bounty hunters that were from Kry's CodeXin had perished over on the Wetton planet a couple weeks back.
+Two other bounty hunters from Kry's CodeXin had perished over on the Wetton planet a couple weeks back.
 That was when Kry had finally decided to take the job.
 What the three brothers had done to his young comrades was beyond vile.
-These rookie hunters were only Fifth Blade, and very inexperienced.
+These rookie hunters were only Fifth Blade and very inexperienced.
 Even with all the gadgets at their disposal, this technology was not enough to prevent their gruesome deaths.

 Kry was surprised a Realm Marshall hadn’t been sent at that point.
 They most certainly would have if Kry and some others hadn’t taken the job.
 The seasoned bounty hunter had been a Blade Master now for many millennia.
 The ones he now hunted were similar to him, except the Gerada Brothers were Dennyn, very long-lived beings like himself, but not immortal by any means.

 The three brothers were once well known and highly skilled healers in the Th'rae O’ctal of Te’ir Huud.
-All had been exceptional Tira’Dinn.
+All had been exceptional, Tira’Dinn.
 They used the Tear Essences and could heal most ailments and curses.
-Something happened to them, though, the file on them suggested they began using bluud in their potions, to make what they created more powerful, but this process always distorts the Hona Coire user in the end, and then they can only touch the Mala Coire.
+Something happened to them, though; the file on them suggested they began using bluud in their potions to make what they created more powerful, but this process always distorts the Hona Coire user in the end, and then they can only touch the Mala Coire.
 Now, they were nothing more than tainted Aga Drul.

 First, reports came in that small children were disappearing, then gruesomely mutilated corpses started showing up.
 Bizarre masks were placed on each victim, marking them as a grotesque trophy.
 The council at Th’rae believed the atrocities had been going on for nearly two decades undetected, but before the brothers could be apprehended, they disappeared.
 It had taken over seven years for Raen'jirs to relocate them again.
 The same trail of bodies with the same type of grotesque masks and symbology.

 The Mho Biis De’fendyrs had placed the bounty very, very high.
 Kry’s Bound X CodeXin accepted the bid, other CodeXin groups had as well.
-Kry looked up into the yellowish sky, his floating Enurii were in place, the hologram glowed around his synaptic link.
+Kry looked up into the yellowish sky; his floating Enurii were in place, the hologram glowed around his synaptic link.
 There was nothing on the sensors larger than a knee-high rodent.
 This planet was a low tech level world.
 No high technology existed here yet.
-It was also not close to the Variant Lines so Skraens were uncommon and magic was stronger.
-The locals here were smaller than most human types, many were just rudimentary farmers trying to survive their day-to-day existence the best they could.
-He would avoid them if possible, he did not want to harm any of them just because they were in the wrong place at the wrong time.
+It was also not close to the Variant Lines, so Skraens were uncommon, and magic was stronger.
+The locals here were smaller than most human types; many were just rudimentary farmers trying to survive their day-to-day existence the best they could.
+He would avoid them if possible; he did not want to harm any of them just because they were in the wrong place at the wrong time.

 The bounty hunter would walk.
 The ones he chased did not know they were being followed, and he wanted to keep it that way.
 The sun was sizzling hot, and the large boulders seemed to make it even warmer.
 Sweat stained the man’s back, but he refrained from using unnecessary magic to stay cool.

 The ones being hunted were not worried about being tracked.
 They left a trail of death and carnage.
 The sky ahead was filled with feathered vermin fighting over gross morsels.
 The next body Kry found was some type of grazing animal, these Skrachers killed for the thrill.
-The bounty hunter followed his quarry more determined, their contempt for life was sickening, ending these traitors existence was a goal he accepted with intense pleasure.
+The bounty hunter followed his quarry more determined; their contempt for life was sickening, ending these traitors' existence was a goal he accepted with intense pleasure.
 He marched on to reap vengeance.